Jason Fox

-Jason Fox (born 31 August 1976), often referred to by his nickname 'Foxy', is a television presenter, adventurer and a former UK Special Forces soldier and Royal Marine Commando.
+Jason Fox (born 31 August 1976), often referred to by his nickname 'Foxy', is a British television personality, adventurer and a former Royal Marine Commando and UK Special Forces soldier.
 He is best known as the longest serving directing staff on the popular Channel 4 television series SAS: Who Dares Wins, and the presenter of the investigative documentary series Meet the Drug Lords: Inside the Real Narcos.

 Career

 Military service

 Fox joined the Royal Marines Commandos in 1992 at the age of 16.
 In 2001, he joined the Special Boat Service and reached the rank of Sergeant.
-After 20 years of military service, Fox was medically discharged on 5 April 2012 having been diagnosed with Post Traumatic Stress Disorder (PTSD).
+After 20 years of military service, Fox was medically discharged on 5 April 2012 having been diagnosed with post-traumatic stress disorder (PTSD).

 Television

 Fox is one of the original presenters and directing staff on SAS: Who Dares Wins, a reality television programme where contestants experience a gruelling training course loosely based on a condensed version of the special forces selection process.
-Fox stars alongside former special forces soldiers Ant Middleton, Matthew ‘Ollie’ Ollerton, Mark ‘Billy’ Billingham, and Jay Morton.
+Fox stars alongside former special forces soldiers Ant Middleton, Matthew 'Ollie' Ollerton, Mark 'Billy' Billingham, and Jay Morton.
 The programme first broadcast in 2015 is produced by Channel 4, and aired its fifth season in February 2020.
 In 2019, the first season of Celebrity SAS: Who Dares Wins aired which also stars Fox.
+In winter 2023, the concept was adapted for the United States television market as Special Forces: World's Toughest Test.

 In 2018, Fox presented a three-part docuseries, Meet the Drug Lords: Inside the real Narcos.
-The series positioned Fox in his first investigative journalism role, spending time within drug cartels in Mexico, Colombia and Peru, meeting and talking to people living and working in those communities.
-Fox's interviews in the series included Popeye (Jhon Jairo Velásquez) – known as one of Pablo Escobars’ hitmen in Colombia.
+He spent time in Mexico, Colombia and Peru, talking to people in, or affected by, drug cartels.
+Fox's interviews in the series included Popeye (Jhon Jairo Velásquez) – one of Pablo Escobar's Colombian hitmen.

 In 2019, Fox presented the documentary The Final Mission: Foxy's War which saw him return to Afghanistan where he had served in the military.